Devtown-India/Yoga-Pose-Estimation-App/README.md

   * [License](#license)
   * [Contact](#contact-)

+## Motivation:-

+This project is done as a part of my internship in ShapeAI in the role of Machine Learning Engineer Intern.
+This project can be extended to a perfect Yoga Trainer to track the poses and retain fitness using AI.

-# Bug / Feature Request
+## Bug / Feature Request
 If you find a bug (gave undesired results), kindly open an issue [here](https://github.com/ShapeAI/Yoga-Pose-Estimation-App/issues/new/choose) by including your search query and the expected result.

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/ShapeAI/Yoga-Pose-Estimation-App/issues/new/).
 Please include sample queries and their corresponding results.